 placed in the ground and decayed.
 That sounds a little farfetched; however, it

-Jesus used four loaves of bread and two fish from a single basket as a seed to
+Jesus used four loaves of bread and two fish as a seed to

 feed five thousand people.
-Some people died such tragic deaths that there is
+Some people died tragic deaths so that there is

 virtually nothing left of them, such as sailors who were eaten by sharks.
 How